Gordon J. F. MacDonald

 Gordon James Fraser MacDonald (July 30, 1929 – May 14, 2002) was an American geophysicist and environmental scientist, best known for his principled skepticism regarding continental drift (now called plate tectonics), involvement in the development of the McNamara Line electronic defense barrier during the Vietnam War, and early research and advocacy on human-made global climate change.
 MacDonald was admired for his creative mind, and his ability to connect scientific issues and matters of public policy.

-MacDonald was born in Mexico of a Scottish father and American mother.
+MacDonald was born in Mexico of a Scottish father and white American mother.
 A childhood bout with polio only sharpened his competitive instincts.
 He applied to Harvard for a football scholarship and graduated summa cum laude at the age of 20.
 Remaining at Harvard, he became a Harvard Junior Fellow, then received his Ph.D. in geology in 1954.
 MacDonald was a faculty member at MIT (1954–1958), UCLA (1958–1966), UC Santa Barbara (1968–1970), Dartmouth (1972–1983) and UCSD (1990–1996).